kizniche/Mycodo/mycodo-manual.rst

 Infrared Remote
 ===============

-This functionality may or may not work.
+NOTE: This functionality may or may not work.
 Since Raspbian upgraded to Buster, I have not been able to get it to work.
 I will try to restore functionality.